Andrii-Detix/SelfAssessment/Skills/Programming.md

   - Too many parameters
   - Pass-through parameters
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case 🖐️ used
-  - Temporary field
+  - Temporary field 👂 heard
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments
   - Data clump